tonymm81/web_page/README.md

 is startpage i added a dialog where is littlebit information about the page.
 I made the interface to forecast where we can save the json data what needed and printout it to list with icons.

+version 135
+I make the projects view with dialog.
+Every project button opens the view where is short story about project and some photos and link to projects code